The Walkin N Circles Ranch in Stanley, New Mexico welcomes horses in need of rehabilitation from around the state.

 Words and photos by Clarke Condé

-The New Mexico Horse Rescue at Walkin N Circles Ranch begins at the sharp bend in the road and continues on for about 30 acres of fairly flat land out in Stanley, New Mexico.
-On that land, 40 horses (give or take) at a time have found a temporary home to get their lives back under their hooves.
+The horse rescue at Walkin N Circles Ranch begins at the sharp bend in the road and continues on for about 30 acres of flat land in Stanley, New Mexico.
+On that ranch, 40 horses (give or take) at a time have found a temporary home to get their lives back under their hooves.
 Some have come to the ranch having been abandoned.
 Some neglected.
 Some were harmed, mentally or physically.
-It is awful if you think about it, but you don’t really think about it when you are out at the Walkin N Circles Ranch.
+It is awful if you think about it, but you don’t really dwell on the past when you are out at the Walkin N Circles Ranch.
 You just think about how the horses are doing now and where they are going to find their forever homes.

 Lauri Michael is the board president and my guide for my visit to the ranch.
 As we wind through the stables and paddocks, she introduces me to each of the horses by name and gives me a bit of their back story.
 The organization is run primarily by volunteers with a few dedicated full-time staff, from the trainers all the way down to the folks that muck out the stables.
 One of the largest horse rescues in the state, Walkin N Circles Ranch is not a sanctuary, the ranch is a place for horses to get better after trauma and find a new, better home.
 Last year, 38 horses passing through the ranch did just that.

-As I imagined, keeping so many horses in food, medicine, shoes and shelter is not cheap.
+Keeping so many horses in food, medicine, shoes and shelter is not cheap.
 The feed bill alone crests $250 a day for the herd.
-The majority of funding for the New Mexico Horse Rescue comes from individual donors, with 40 percent coming from their thrift store in Edgewood.
+The majority of the funding for the ranch comes from individual donors, with 40% coming from the thrift store they run in nearby Edgewood.

 Beverly Knowles raised horses in Missouri before moving to Torreon, New Mexico.
-She had been keeping an eye on the New Mexico Horse Rescue website for a new horse to adopt.
+She had been keeping an eye on the organization’s website for a new horse to adopt.
 When she saw Poppy she said, “I think I can ride her.”
 The two-year-old mare was born on the ranch and had been raised by the trainers and volunteers her whole life.
-This would be the start of her new life with three other horses in Torreon and the ultimate result that New Mexico Horse Rescue hopes for every horse they rescue.
+This would be the start of her new life with three other horses in Torreon and the ultimate result that Walkin N Circles hopes for every horse they rescue.

-The adoption process differs a bit from the dog pound.
-The ranch makes sure the horse is healthy and ready for adoption, but also makes sure that the person adopting the horse has the capacity to care for their new horse.
+The adoption process differs from the dog pound.
+The ranch makes sure the horse is healthy and ready for adoption but also makes sure that the person adopting the horse has the capacity to care for the new horse.
 Facility inspections are standard procedure prior to adoption.
 Everyone involved wants to make sure that each adopted horse has found a happy, healthy forever home.

 On the day I visited the ranch, Knowles was there to bring Poppy home.
 She was beaming.
-As Poppy made her way into the trailer, Knowles and I talked about where Poppy was going and her prospects for a happy, healthy life.
-Knowles had no reservations about her choice and was confident that Poppy would fit into life on her ranch in Torreon just fine.
+As Poppy made her way into the trailer, Knowles and I talked about where this horse was going and her prospects for a new life.
+Knowles had no reservations about her choice and was confident that Poppy would fit in on her ranch in Torreon just fine.
+That confidence came from her trust in the way horses were raised at the ranch.
 “I knew she had been raised here,” she said.